SVadimko/CurForecKotlin/README.md

 WMA - calculating the forecast by the moving average method

-## / prefs /
+## / utils /
-ArchivePreferences, TodayPreferences - classes for saving and reading custom selection for ArhiveFragment and TodayFragment fragments NowPreference - a class that reads a custom font selection to change the font for currency values in NowFragment
+Package with helper objects

 ## / ui /
-set of packages responsible for the UI, consists of:
+Set of packages responsible for the UI, consists of:

 ## / updateWorkers /
-workers to update the exchange rate information for the relevant snippets
+Workers to update the exchange rate information for the relevant snippets

 ## /widget/
-classes that implement the functionality of the widget
+Classes that implement the functionality of the widget

 ## CurrenciesApplication
 Application class (initializing CurrenciesRepository for working with the database, start KOIN(DI) and create singleton of application context)

-## DateConverter
-a helper class with functions for formatting dates in the required formats to form a request to servers

-## Saver
-an auxiliary class for saving / loading data on Tinkov bank rates received by the TCSUpdateService service

 ## MainActivity
-main activity
+Main activity

 ## SettingsActivity
-activates auto update settings
+Activates auto update settings

 ## TCSUpdateService
-a service launched for auto-update of Tinkov Bank rates
+A service launched for auto-update of Tinkov Bank rates

 ## Bootreceiver
-broadcast receiver to receive information, after reboot, whether the user had enabled autoupdate courses.
+Broadcast receiver to receive information, after reboot, whether the user had enabled autoupdate courses.
 If it was enabled- TCSUpdateService starts

 ## CoinsAnimator
-a helper class for triggering animation of coins when the rate is updated
+A helper class for triggering animation of coins when the rate is updated